 Killing Floor 2 – PC (Reviewed) and PlayStation 4 (Reviewed)

 Developer: Tripwire Interactive

 Publisher: Deep Silver (Physical Copies PS4)

 Release Date: Now Available

-Our review is based upon a retail version of the game given to us by the games publisher.
-For our review, we used a PlayStation 4 Pro with a 7200RPM HDD.
+Our review is based on a retail version of the game given to us by the publisher of the game.
+For our review, we used a PlayStation 4 Pro with a 7200RPM HDD and a custom built PC.
 For information about our ethics policy please click here.

 Final Score: 9 out of 10

 Dustin is our native console gamer, PlayStation and Nintendo reviewer who has an appetite for anything that crosses the borders from across the big pond.
 His interest in JRPGs, Anime, Handheld Gaming, and Pizza is insatiable.
 His elitist attitude gives him direction, want, and a need for the hardest difficulties in games, which is fun to watch, and hilarity at its finest.
 You can find him over on Twitter, Google+, and or you